wl03036530/NYCU_DLP/README.md

 The file provided is not the correct answer.
-it is just the file I handed in during the course, more or less errors exist, only for reference ideas.
+It is just the file I handed in during the course, more or less errors exist, only for reference ideas.
 --
 # NYCU_DLP
 2021 NCTU資工所 Deep Learning and Practice class